hackclub/hackclub/workshops/dodge/README.md

 ---

-In this workshop, we're going to build a simple, yet addictive game using JavaScript.
+In this workshop, we're going to build a simple, yet addictive, game using JavaScript.
 Previously when we've done web development, we've used HTML elements and things of that ilk to build what we see in the browser.
-Today we're going to do things a little differently and use a new coding language, JavaScript, along with two great libraries called p5.js and p5.play, to build our game.
+Today we're going to do things a little differently and build our game using a new coding language, JavaScript, along with two great libraries called p5.js and p5.play.

-p5.js is a library for making stuff in conjunction with HTML canvas.
-It is a JS port of Processing, a (library? language? framework?) for making pictures and such. p5.play is made by a really cool game company called [Molleindustria](http://www.molleindustria.org/), and builds on p5.js to add easy to use functionality that comes in handy in building games.
+[p5.js](http://p5js.org/) is a library for making stuff in conjunction with the HTML canvas element.
+It is nothing more than JS code written to make commonly-desired functionality much more accessible.
+It is a JS port of Processing, a software for making pictures and visuals with code.
+[p5.play](http://p5play.molleindustria.org/) is another library, which itself uses p5.js, and adds easy-to-use functionality specifically tailored towards building games. p5.play was made by a very cool company called [Molleindustria](http://www.molleindustria.org/).

 ## Table of contents: